Hong Kong Open (tennis)

-The Hong Kong Open is a professional tennis tournament played annually at the Victoria Park Centre Court in Causeway Bay, Hong Kong.
+The Hong Kong Open (香港網球公開賽) is a professional tennis tournament played annually at the Victoria Park Centre Court in Causeway Bay, Hong Kong.

 The men's tournament is named the Bank of China Hong Kong Tennis Open, an ATP 250 tournament leading up to the Australian Open, and is held in early January every year starting in 2024.

 The women's tournament is named the Prudential Hong Kong Tennis Open, a WTA 250 tournament, and is held in early October every year starting in 2014.

 The Hong Kong Tennis Open was previously named the Salem Open that began in 1973 and discontinued in 2002.
 After a 21-year absence, the men's tournament resumed in January 2024.
 The women's tournament commenced in 1980 and was discontinued two years later.
 In 1993, the tournament returned for one year before being discontinued until 2014 where it has become a permanent fixture of the Asian swing on the WTA Tour.